 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Liquitears (ocular lubricant)?
+What other drugs will affect Liquitears?

-It is not likely that other drugs you take orally or inject will have an effect on ocular lubricant used in the eyes.
-But many drugs can interact with each other.
-Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Medicine used in the eyes is not likely to be affected by other drugs you use.
+But many drugs can interact.
+Tell your doctor about all your current medicines, including prescription and over-the-counter medicines, vitamins, and herbal products.

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 4.02.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 6.01.